salma-ehab/dbt_new_york_sales_data/README.md

 - The computation was executed on a yearly, quarterly and monthly basis, with a deliberate decision to avoid daily breakdowns for enhanced result clarity.

+### Products with Highest Profit Margins:
+- This query aims to obtain the top 10 products with the highest profit margins.

+### Products with Lowest Profit Margins:
+- This query aims to obtain the top 10 products with the lowest profit margins.

 ## Project File Structure: